Junimeek/MikuMondayRFE/README.md

 - Miku Mod by evdial and GenoX: https://gamebanana.com/mods/44307 [older assets used]
 - Rolling Again by GARBIE PATTIE: https://gamebanana.com/mods/364001
 - Week 6 in HD by Koifee: https://gamebanana.com/mods/291993
+- Arcade Showdown - VS. Kapi by paperkitty: https://gamebanana.com/mods/44683

-If you have any problems with your work being featured, let me know via opening an issue, or messaging me on Discord (my tag is Junimeek#5738).
+If you have any problems with your work being featured, let me know via messaging me on Discord (preferred; my tag is Junimeek#5738), messaging me on Twitter (@ThePjDj06), or opening an issue.